 In 2019 Audrey joined the medical school undergraduate student support team as an Educational Guidance & Support Tutor then in 2022 became the lead for this team.
 She continues in this role and has recently accepted the role of Senior Adviser of Studies for the Medical School.
 This new role will see Audrey working across all undergraduate and postgraduate programmes within the medical school to develop the Adviser of Studies network and to work with academic and professional services leads to ensure key policies and processes are in place and operate effectively for the benefit of all students.

-I have completed a Masters degree in Education, MEd in Leading Learning and Teaching.
-My dissertation for this qualification was entitled - Is Supported Clinical Skills an effective bridge between theory and practice of venepuncture and cannulation for undergraduate medical students?
-This was an evaluation of a new teaching strategy that I had developed and delivered to support undergraduate medical students develop their skills in venepuncture and peripheral venous cannulation.
+Having completed a Masters degree in Education, MEd in Leading Learning and Teaching with a dissertation entitled - Is Supported Clinical Skills an effective bridge between theory and practice of venepuncture and cannulation for undergraduate medical students?
+This was an evaluation of a new teaching strategy that Audrey developed and delivered to support undergraduate medical students develop their skills in venepuncture and peripheral venous cannulation.

 More recent interests have been around the pastoral and academic support needs of undergraduate medical students.
 Audrey is an active member of the Scottish Medical Schools Student Support Network.

 Audrey is involved in supervision of BMSc Medical education projects and Educational Vocational Scholarships.